 Welcome to my website!
 If you're looking for Katy Darby the London author, not the model from Manchester, nor the Australian doctor, you've come to the right place.

 My first novel, a Victorian drama called The Whores' Asylum, was published by Fig Tree (Penguin) in February 2012 and is now out in Penguin paperback under the less racy title The Unpierced Heart.
 Don't let the title change confuse you - they're the same book.
 RECENT STUFF: The award-winning short story event I run, Liars' League, just had a mini series of stories from Hong Kong and New York as well as London broadcast on BBC Radio 4.Listen Again (for a few more weeks) here: thereafter you can find them on our website.
 I did a workshop for Spread the Word on Writing Short Fiction for Fun & Profit at the Free Word Centre.
 It was sold out and knackering, but went really well I think.
 One day I'll turn the enormous resources handout into a slender book ...
 I spoke about my own writing and Liars' League (see below) as part of Canon Tales at the TLC Literary Conference on Saturday 14th June at the Free Word Centre.
 I'll also be talking to aspiring authors about presenting/pitching their work.
 I appeared on Radio 4's The World Tonight (SQUEE) to talk about the art of the short story in the light of Alice Munro's Nobel Literature win.
 You can hear the discussion (6 min), also featuring the Guardian's Alex Clark & presenter David Eades here, and I blog about the experience here.
 Wales Arts Review have published my short The Scarecrow in their special story issue, alongside interviews with masters of the form Will Self and Rachel Trezise.
-I recently had a couple of historical short stories read on Radio 4 by world-class actors Hattie Morahan and David Bamber.
+I also had a couple of historical short stories read on Radio 4 by world-class actors Hattie Morahan and David Bamber.
 Details here, blog posts about the experience and the process here and here.
 I was commissioned by Mslexia to write three fiction workshops to inspire writers entering their 2013 Short Story Competition.
 The topics are Beginnings, Character and Place and all three can be found here.